Applying for and Application to Apply for the Veterans Aid and Attendance Pension

 Which benefit is better?

 The veteran can choose the larger of either benefit but cannot have both.
 If the veteran is receiving military retirement or has received other reimbursement related to military service, those monies will be reduced by the amount of Compensation.
+There are special rules for reducing this offset for veterans who are 50% or more disabled.
 Pension does not reduce military retirement.
-For veteran families with expensive home care services, assisted living, or nursing home costs, Pension is typically the larger benefit.
+For veteran families with expensive home care services, assisted living, or nursing home costs, Pension is could be the larger benefit.

 Can a veteran apply for Compensation years after leaving the military?